 The neurotransmitter y-aminobutyric acid (GABA) blocks impulses between nerve cells and your brain.

 By doing so, your body doesn't tell your brain it is tired, and you can maintain focus and performance levels to exhaustion.

 Learn More - Why Does Pre-Workout Make You Feel Tired?

 Motivation is a byproduct of noradrenaline and dopamine.
 To maintain levels of motivation and reduce the depletion of these important neurotransmitters, you can supplement with L-tyrosine.

-This amino acid has shown the ability to reduce noradrenaline depletion and prolong the dopamine receptors so you can stay motivated at work, in the gym, or at any time you need.
+This amino acid commonly found in pre-workouts has shown the ability to reduce noradrenaline depletion and prolong the dopamine receptors so you can stay motivated at work, in the gym, or at any time you need.

 Many consider this to be the best nootropic, and along with other amino acids, essential vitamins, and citrulline malate, tyrosine is a must-have for many pre-workout formulas.